teamclairvoyant/airflow-rest-api-plugin/README.md

     * This is required for the API admin page to display the correct host

+5. (Optional) Append the following content to the end of the {AIRFLOW_HOME}/airflow.cfg file to give you control over execution:

+        [rest_api_plugin]

+        # Filters out loading messages from the standard out
+        # DEFAULT: True
+        filter_loading_messages_in_cli_response = True

+        # HTTP Header Name to be used for authenticating REST calls for the REST API Plugin
+        # DEFAULT: 'rest_api_plugin_http_token'
+        #rest_api_plugin_http_token_header_name = rest_api_plugin_http_token

+        # HTTP Token  to be used for authenticating REST calls for the REST API Plugin
+        # DEFAULT: None
+        # Comment this out to disable Authentication
+        #rest_api_plugin_expected_http_token = changeme

-5. Setup Authentication for Security (Optional)
+6. (Optional) Setup Authentication for Security

     a.
+Note: Requires that step #5 above be completed.

+    b.
 Follow the "Enabling Authentication" section bellow.

-5. Restart the Airflow Web Server
+7. Restart the Airflow Web Server

 ### Enabling Authentication